Home » Manufacturing Machines » Lathe Machine Operations: Types and Techniques

 Chamfering helps to avoid damage to the sharp edges and protects the operation from getting hurt during other operations.
 Chamfering on the bolt helps to screw the nut easily.

-It is an operation of obtaining a diamond shape on the workpiece for the gripping purpose.
+It is an operation to obtain a diamond shape on the workpiece for the gripping purpose.
 This is done to provide a better gripping surface when operated by hands.
 It is done using a knurling tool.
-The tool consists of a set of hardened steel rollers, and it is held rigidly on the toolpost.
+The tool consists of a set of hardened steel rollers and is held rigidly on the toolpost.

 Knurling is done at the lowest speed available on a lathe.
 It is done on the handles and also in the case of ends of gauges.
 The feed varies from 1 to 2 mm per revolution.
 Two or three cuts may be necessary to give the full impression.